TanYanwen/LSRE-2016-TanYanwen/Resubmission/Seminars/Seminar 3.md

-1. Summary: “What Happened to Our Features?
+Article 1: “What Happened to Our Features?
 Visualization and Understanding of Scope Change Dynamics in a Large-Scale Industrial Setting”

 A dynamic range of product decisions change usually because changes in the environment.
 In this article, the author put forward a technical named feature survival chart to show their own characteristics and scope changes, through the use of a variety of color which is very easy to recognize.
 The technique is evaluated mainly by implementing in three projects.
 The practitioners for implementing are requirements manager, process manager and key performance indicator manager.
 Select of the project is based on the length, number of features and probability analysis project scope.
 The selected companies use milestones and requirement levels choose expert to monitor project progress and design team.
 These three project different in their size and complexity will conducting research.